electron/electronjs.org-old/data/blog/filereader-fix.md

 date: '2019-03-07'
 ---

-A High severity vulnerability has been discovered inside Chrome affecting all software based on Chromium, including Electron.
+A High severity vulnerability has been discovered in Chrome which affects all software based on Chromium, including Electron.

 This vulnerability has been assigned `CVE-2019-5786`.
 You can read more about it in the [Chrome Blog Post](https://chromereleases.googleblog.com/2019/03/stable-channel-update-for-desktop.html).